gconfs-conferences/csharp-2018/slides.md

 Console.WriteLine("A girl has no name");
 ```

-> - How long can we stay in the while ?
+> - How long can we stay in the while?
 > - `girl_name = "Marie"`{.cs}
 > - `You are not ready Marie`{.cs}
 > - `girl_name = "Camille"`{.cs}